kinjal52/Algo-SocialNFTEngagement/README.md

 ## Module Description
-The **Social NFT Comments & Engagement** component enhances NFT marketplaces by allowing users to **comment, like, and discuss NFTs directly on the platform**.
-This feature fosters community engagement, improves user retention, and creates a more interactive NFT experience.
+The **NFT Listing & Real-Time Q&A Chat Module** enables users to mint NFTs on the **Algorand blockchain**, store metadata on **IPFS**, and engage in **real-time conversations** between potential buyers and NFT creators.
+This module enhances trust and transparency by allowing on-platform discussions.

 ## Features
-- **Commenting System** – Users can leave comments on NFTs.
-- **Like System** – Users can like comments to highlight valuable discussions.
+- **NFT Minting** – Upload and mint NFTs on the Algorand blockchain.
+- **IPFS Integration** – Decentralized storage for NFT media using Pinata.
-- **Creator Q&A** – Buyers can ask questions, and NFT creators can respond.
+- **Real-Time Q&A Chat** – Buyers can ask questions; creators can respond.
-- **Wallet-Based Authentication** – Users must sign in via Web3 wallets.
+- **Socket.IO Integration** – Live chat powered by WebSocket rooms per NFT.
-- **Real-Time Updates** – Comments and likes update instantly.
+- **NFT Listings** – View all NFTs and their associated discussions.
-- **Moderation Tools** – NFT owners can manage discussions, delete comments, or report spam.

 ## Problem Statement and Proposed Solution

 ### Problem Statement
-  -	The majority of NFT marketplaces are transactional instead of interactive, giving buyers little information about NFTs aside from simple descriptions.
-  -	NFT conversations take place on off-platform channels such as Discord and Twitter, resulting in broken engagement and lower marketplace retention.
+- Most NFT platforms are transactional with no direct communication between buyers and sellers.
+- Conversations about NFTs happen off-platform, fragmenting engagement and trust.
-  -	Furthermore, the absence of direct interaction between buyers and creators lowers trust in NFT buying
+- Lack of creator interaction reduces confidence in NFT purchases.

 ### Proposed Solution
-  -	Enable users to discuss, ask questions, and interact with NFTs directly on the marketplace.
+- Enable real-time, on-platform conversations via a Q&A module.
-  -	Increase buyer confidence by allowing real-time Q&A with creators.
+- Increase trust by allowing buyers to interact directly with NFT creators.
-  -	Build a stronger marketplace community, transforming NFTs from mere digital assets into meaningful, interactive experiences that connect and engage users.
+- Store NFT metadata on-chain (Algorand) and media on IPFS for full decentralization.

 ## Technical Architecture Overview